baturinsky/worldgen/README.md

 Algorithm is similar to biomes, but is more gradient.
 Generally, it is yellower/whiter in dry area, greener/darker in humid areas, blacker at high altitudes, white below 0 Celsius, lighter on equator-side slopes and darker on opposing slopes.

+# Hexagonal map

+Finally a hexagonal game map is made.
+Let's call map that we made by now a "terrain map", and hexagonal map a "game map".
+First, a list is made that links the game map cells (aka "hex") and dots on terrain map.

+Then, for each hex we take corresponding dot's elevation, temperature, humidity and tectonic activity and assign a terrain types.

+Depending on terrain, hex can have "cover" (shallow grass, dense grass, sand and snow), vegetation (currently only forest), erection (hill or mountain), water (sea).
+Those can combine, for example, it can be a sandy hill, or even snowy water.
+Latter case can affectthe look of the shores if this tile is next to the land, for example.

+Algorithm is similar to the biome calculation, but has different possible variant and some added randomness.

+# Hex rivers

+Then, (yet again) river simulation happens.
+We have to do it here instead of taking data from river simulation on earlier stage, because, well those do not convert well to big hex cells.

+So, algorithm is similar, we take random point and launch stream downwards.
+Chance of hex being chosen as a starting point depends on it's altitude and humidity.
+We do not emulate erosion/edimentations now.
+If we can't reach the deep water, we just abort entire stream.
+Also, we remember the direction of the stream, and always prefer to join the already existing stream, instead of going to lowest nearby cell, if possible.

+We need to know the stream direction, so we can properly display three adjacent cells with rivers (i.e. avoid them forming a triangle).

+We only cound hex a river if at least 4 streams have flown there, to avoid having too many short rivers.

+# Towns and roads

+Town positioning uses very simple algorithm - it just adds some values for certain terrain traits (such as river, mountain etc) on and near the town cell, and make a random roll depending on it.

+Then from each city, a shortest path to the nearest town is found and road is build on it.
+This considers the movement costs, insluding effect of already present roads.